 Phryne was a hetaera, what we would call today a high-end escort.
 When she appeared in front of the court on the Areopagus accused of impiety, a capital offense at the time, she let her cloak drop, showing off her breasts.
 Impressed by her divine beauty, the judges summarily acquitted her of all charges.
 Justice was not blind that day!

 Head to Syntagma Square and see the changing of the guard at the Parliament

-From the Acropolis Hill, make your way to Monastiraki Square.
+From Acropolis Hill, make your way to Monastiraki Square.
 Take your time and get lost on the streets heading down.
-You might come across street musicians, friendly cats, colorful cobbled streets, small antique shops – all in all a charming area to discover.
+You might come across street musicians, friendly cats, colorful cobbled streets, small antique shops – all in all, a charming area to discover.

 Make sure to plan your schedule so that you can see the changing of the guard at 12 PM, in front of the Parliament.
 If you’re lucky to be in Athens on a Sunday, you’ll get to see the whole change routine.

 Go shopping in Plaka and explore the small streets in center Athens